Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Methods

 \section{Methods}

 The general idea of our framework is the following~(cf.~Fig.~\ref{fig:figure1}): for every particle, or node, we predict a local reference frame which transforms equivariantly under general Lorentz transformations.
 Then, we express the particle features in the predicted local reference frames, therefore transforming them into Lorentz-invariant features which can be processed by any backbone network.
-We obtain a Lorentz-equivariant prediction by transforming the space-time objects back to the global reference frame.
+In the end, we obtain a Lorentz-equivariant prediction by transforming the space-time objects back to the global reference frame.
 In its minimal version, only local scalar information is exchanged between nodes, a constraint that significantly limits the expressivity of the architecture.
-We instead propose to group particle features into tensor representations and consistently construct tensorial space-time messages, extending the method proposed by Lippmann, Gerhartz et al.~\cite{lippmann2025beyond}.
+We instead propose to group particle features into tensor representations to enable the exchange of tensorial space-time messages between different reference frames, extending the method proposed by Lippmann, Gerhartz et al.~\cite{lippmann2025beyond,gerhartz2025equivariance}.